Hello-Ship-Code/Animated_Chess/README.md

+# practice

-# this for practice for github please feel free to work on this
+## this for practicing github

-I'm adding this line from dev ( locally ) to Devs ( remote ) branch
+Adding this line from my local  branch (dev) to the remote branch (devs).
+My first branch commit for a pull request.